12 to 16lbPrime grade whole packer brisket(fat trimmed to ¼” to ½" and silver skin removed)

-While the brisket comes to room temperature, prepare the smoker according to the manufacturer's instructions for indirect cooking and add post oak and apple wood chunks for smoking.
+While the brisket comes to room temperature, prepare the smoker according to the manufacturer's instructions for indirect cooking with a water-filled drip pan in place.
 Bring the temperature between 250 and 275° F. Add 3 to 5 fist-size oak, mesquite or your favorite wood chunks for smoke.

-Place the brisket in the smoker with the tip closest to the heat and the fat side closest to the heat (up or down).
+Place the brisket in the smoker with the thicker tip closest to the heat.
 Leave the lid closed for at least 3 hours.
-Cook for a total of 6 to 8 hours until dark brown bark is formed and the internal temperature is 165° F. Don’t open the lid until this point unless absolutely necessary.
+Cook for a total of 6 to 8 hours until dark brown bark is formed and the internal temperature reaches 165° F after the stall (when the temp stops rising for hours around 150° F).

-Remove the brisket from the smoker and wrap it tightly in uncoated butcher paper (or aluminum foil).
-Place it back in the smoker and continue cooking until the internal temperature of the flat (thinner side) reaches between 200 and 205° F°, about 6 to 8 more hours.
+Remove the brisket from the smoker and tightly wrap it with uncoated butcher paper (or aluminum foil).
+Place it back in the smoker and continue cooking until the internal temperature of the flat (thinner side) reaches between 200 and 205° F, about 6 to 8 more hours.

-Carefully transfer the brisket (still wrapped in the butcher paper) to a cooler to rest for at least 1 and preferably 2 hours or until the internal temp drops to 140 to 145° F. You can line the cooler with a towel to further insulate the brisket inside the cooler if you prefer.
+Carefully transfer the brisket (still wrapped in the butcher paper) to a cooler to rest for at least 1 and preferably 2 hours or until the internal temp drops to 140 to 145° F. You can line the cooler with a towel to further insulate the brisket if you prefer.

-Separate the flat from the point.
-Slice against the grain (which is different for each muscle) into ¼" slices.
+Separate the point from the flat muscle.
+Slice against the grain (which is different for each muscle) into ¼" slices just before serving.
 Enjoy!